The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Switzerland: Nina Müller of Cosa Travel Ltd.

 Best-value splurge hotel

 At Castello del Sole, or “castle of the sun,” you will be treated like royalty.
-This is one of our favorite hotels in Switzerland, not only for the lush location beside Lake Maggiore or even for the history, dating back to 1532, but also for the exemplary service.
+The hotel earns kudos not just for its lush location beside Lake Maggiore or even for its history, dating back to 1532, but also for the exemplary service.
 You can relax on the hotel’s beach or dine on divine food, much of which is grown on the farm next door.
 Junior suites are the best bet, as they’re a cut above the standard rooms, with more space and understated chic décor.
-We organize special experiences here, such as a helicopter flight to a rustico (hut) that is not accessible by car for a private gourmet lunch.
+Nina organizes special experiences here, such as a helicopter flight to a rustico (hut) that is not accessible by car for a private gourmet lunch.

-In Zermatt, Coeur des Alpes manages to make you feel like you’re staying in a friend’s home—one with exquisite taste.
+In Zermatt, CERVO Mountain Resort manages to make you feel like you’re staying in a friend’s home—one with exquisite taste.
 The fresh, modern design is married with cool Alpine charm; it feels casual and relaxed but is, of course, run with Swiss precision and offers good value for money.
 Pay just a bit more for a suite and you’ll get a Matterhorn view that is hard to beat.
-Our travelers often get free upgrades when available.
+Nina’s travelers often get free upgrades when available.

 Restaurants the locals love